filecoin-project/FIPs/FRCs/frc-f3-augmented-snapshot.md

 This change has minimal security implications as the additional F3 data are also stored in the node database, unencrypted.
 Key considerations:

 - **Integrity**: The F3 snapshot can be validated.
-- **Performance** The F3 snapshot data blocks can be read, validated and imported in a stream.
+- **Performance**: The F3Data structure can be validated efficiently as a single CBOR block.

 The change does not introduce new attack vectors or modify existing security properties of the protocol.